xnslx/next-js-e-commerce/README.md

 # This is a Nextjs Tailwind CSS SanityIo eCommerce website.
+It also integrates Shopify Storefront API for checkout and payment.

 <img src="https://github.com/xnslx/next-js-e-commerce/blob/master/assets/ezgif.com-gif-maker%20(24).gif" width="600" height="auto">